Ozy-Viking/twitch_king_of_the_hill/README.md

 ## Acknowlegements

+This is an exdended version of VRFlad's [Champion of the Hill](https://vrflad.com/champion) for [JDPlay's](https://www.twitch.tv/jdplays) on twitch.

-Inspired as a birthday gift for Ostrogothia (https://twitch.tv/Ostrogothia).
+Originally inspired as a birthday gift for Ostrogothia (https://twitch.tv/Ostrogothia).

-Original author is VRFlad: [Champion of the Hill](https://vrflad.com/champion)
+### Image

+Some weapons were designed by the_rubble.
+An amazing member of the community at JDPlays.

 ### Sound

 This game uses these sounds from [freesound.org](freesound.org).

 Battle sounds mixed from:

 - https://freesound.org/people/madmanmusic/sounds/347981/
 - https://freesound.org/people/freefire66/sounds/175950/
 - https://freesound.org/people/klavo1985/sounds/349382/

 War horn from:

 - https://freesound.org/people/DeVern/sounds/512490/

 Yeet sounds from:

 - https://freesound.org/people/unfa/sounds/588557/
 - https://freesound.org/people/Alivvie/sounds/555627/
 - https://freesound.org/people/hisoul/sounds/520275/
 - https://freesound.org/people/hisoul/sounds/520268/

 Cheer from:

 - https://freesound.org/people/BeeProductive/sounds/430046/